How much experience do I need? Are your workshops suitable for me?

 What time do I have get to the venue?

-The courses start at 10:00, so get there a bit earlier to give yourself time to set up.
+The courses start at 10:00, so please arrive by 9:45 to give yourself time to set up.
 The studio opens at 9:30.
 There are regularly breaks throughout the day, including an hour for lunch at 13:00.

 Is there car parking?

 You’ll need to use public car parking.
 For more information, see here.